Close

 Professional Immigration Guidance for Denmark

 As a member of the Schengen Area, Denmark maintains streamlined visa policies while upholding rigorous security standards.
+The Entry/Exit System (EES) began operations on October 12, 2025, with full implementation by April 10, 2026, replacing manual passport stamping with biometric registration for non-EU travelers.
+Starting in late 2026, travelers from visa-exempt countries will need a Denmark ETIAS to enter the Schengen Area, with ETIAS scheduled to launch in the last quarter of 2026.
 Our expert team specializes in navigating these requirements, ensuring your application meets all regulatory criteria.

 Key Traveler Categories Requiring Visa Support: